briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

     - Keep everything up to date

 <u>Trojan</u>: type of malware that disguises itself as legitimate software to deceive users into installing it.
 Once installed it will perform malicious actions
+    - Remote Access Trojan (RAT) provides an attacker with remote control of a victim's machine

 # Viruses and Worms
 - <u>Virus</u>: malware that needs to be attached to a legitimate file or program in order to spread and replicate itself.
 Replication requires user interaction (i.e. opening an infected file)